TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ---
 ## Overview

-The following document is a heuristic evaluation of texasdebrazil.com, a website that allows users to make reservations, order delivery/pickup, browse menu options, and find locations.
-The analysis includes an evaluation of the Nielson 10 usability heuristics of interface design.
+Doing a heuristic evaluation helps identify design problems in the user interface.
+For texasebrazil.com, the evaluation was judged in comparison to high-level usability guidelines known as the Nielson 10 usability heuristics.

 {:.font-semibold}
 ## Usability principles evaluated:

 1. Visibility of System Status
-2. Match Between the System & the Real World
+2. Match between the system and the real world
-3. User Control & Freedom
+3. User control and freedom
-4. Maintain Consistency & Adhere to Standards
+4. Maintain consistency and adhere to standards
-5. Error Prevention
+5. Error prevention
-6. Recognition Rather than Recall
+6. Recognition rather than recall
-7. Flexibility & Efficiency of Use
+7. Flexibility and efficiency of use
-8. Aesthetic & Minimalist Design
+8. Aesthetic and minimalist design
-9. Help & Documentation
+9. Help and documentation
-10. Help Users Recognize, Diagnose, & Recover from Errors
+10. Help users recognize, diagnose, and recover from Errors

 {:.dark:text-white}
 ## Usability Tasks to Help Discovery

-To help discover where the usability heuristics overlap with the user’s journey, I performed some tasks that I thought users may wish to do on the website.
-While performing these tasks, I took notes and outlined usability heuristic successes and failures along with possible solutions.
+To help uncover design issues that overlap with the user’s journey, tasks were created based on what users are likely to do on the website.

-1. Make a reservation at the Denver location for two guests, this Saturday @ 7:00 p.m.
+1. Make a reservation at the Denver location for a party of two this Saturday @ 7:00 p.m.
 2. Submit an online order of any menu item for delivery.
 3. Find one vegetarian menu item and another that is gluten-free.
 4. Find the location nearest to you and contact them for a question.